mathjax/MathJax-docs/advanced/synchronize/filters.rst

                     functions anywhere in the filter list.

-For the TeX input jax, the :data:`data` item is the :data:`ParseOptions` object for the input jax.
+For the TeX input jax, the :data:`data` item is the :data:`ParseOptions` object for the input jax, which holds configuration data about the TeX input jax.

 For the MathML input jax, the pre-filter only runs in the case that the MathML is a serialized MathML string, as it is when converting a